sofibedlu/alx-airbnb-project-documentation/features-and-functionalities/README.md

-Airbnb Clone Backend - Features and Functionalities
+Airbnb Clone Backend Features Diagram

+📜 Overview
-This document outlines the key features and functionalities of the Airbnb Clone backend system, created using Draw.io.
-The diagram serves as a visual representation of the core functionalities and their interactions to support a robust rental marketplace platform.
+This directory contains a hierarchical diagram that visualizes the key features and functionalities of the Airbnb Clone backend.
+The diagram serves as a comprehensive guide for understanding the structural and functional aspects of the system.

-Project Scope:

-This document focuses on the backend functionalities required to build a scalable, secure, and user-friendly Airbnb Clone application.

-Diagram Breakdown:

-The diagram follows a hierarchical structure with the following levels:

-Level 1: Backend System

-Represents the entire backend system of the Airbnb Clone application.
-Level 2: Core Functionalities
+🎯 Objective
+The purpose of this diagram is to:

-Breaks down the essential features that make the Airbnb Clone function.
+Illustrate the main backend features for the Airbnb Clone.
-Includes functionalities like:
+Provide a clear representation of the interactions and relationships among various components.
+Serve as a foundation for implementing and designing the backend system.

+🖼️ Diagram Details
+The diagram showcases the key features and functionalities of the backend, structured as follows:

+Main Features

 User Management

+User Registration (Guests, Hosts)
+Login & Authentication (Email/Password, OAuth with Google/Facebook)
-Property Listings Management
+Profile Management (Profile Updates, Password Reset) Property Listings Management

+Add/Edit/Delete Listings
-Search and Filtering
+Manage Property Details (Location, Pricing, Amenities, Photos) Search and Filtering

+Location Search
+Filters (Price Range, Guest Capacity, Amenities) Pagination for Search Results

 Booking Management
+Booking Creation and Cancellation
+Track Booking Status (Pending, Confirmed, Canceled, Completed)

 Payment Integration
+Payment Gateway Integration (Stripe, PayPal)
+Secure Payment Processing (Upfront Payments, Payouts to Hosts) Multi-Currency Support

 Reviews and Ratings
+Allow Guests to Leave Reviews
+Host Responses to Guest Reviews

 Notifications System
+Email Notifications
+In-App Notifications for Booking Updates (Confirmation, Cancellation, Payment)

 Admin Dashboard

-Additional Notes:

-The diagram uses arrows to represent relationships and data flows between functionalities.
-Short labels are used for clarity and better visual representation.
-The level of detail in the diagram can be further customized based on project requirements.

-Next Steps:

-Designing the backend architecture.
-Selecting appropriate technologies for database management, APIs, and security measures.
-Implementing the backend logic to support the outlined functionalities.
+Manage Users, Properties, Bookings, and Payments